GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 ## Notes about the codebase

 The Device SDK accommodates a variety of IoT devices.
 Default host/target support is provided for POSIX systems (tested on Ubuntu Linux).
-The Device SDK is also tested on RTOS and no-OS devices.
+The Device SDK was also tested on RTOS and no-OS devices.

 Most of the codebase is cross-platform and resides in the `src/libiotc/` directory.
 Platform-specific code is in the `src/bsp/` directory.